Performance Tuning of the Openflow Connector for Kafka

 Kafka partitions

-For ConsumeKafka, the number of concurrent tasks multiplied by number of nodes should not exceed the number of total Kafka partitions from all topics.
+For ConsumeKafka, the number of concurrent tasks multiplied by the number of runtime nodes should not exceed the number of total Kafka partitions from all topics.

 Start conservatively